kaneuffe/RTP-microhack/README.md

 # Labs
 - Task 1: Create a Slurm HPC Cluster
 - Task 2: Download the NAMD singularity container and run a namd benchmark using different nmumbers of nodes
-- Task 3: Analice the benchmark´s scalability and visualice the results
+- Task 3: Analyze the benchmark´s scalability and visualize the results

 ## Task 1: Create a Slurm HPC Cluster